PhyloSketch App User Manual

 5.1 Mode Selection

-Select the desired mode (Edit, Transform, or Read-Only) using the first item on the
+Select the desired mode (Sketch, Move, View or Capture) using the first item on the

 toolbar.